 Failure in Patient Engagement

 The patients want to drive the wheel by being an active part of their treatment plan.
 This motivates them and also helps them in making more informed health decisions.
-This is the reason patients want more transparency into their treatment process and the most efficient way to achieve this transparency is to adopt a fully-functional healthcare IT ecosystem.
+This is the reason patients want more transparency into their treatment process and the most efficient way to achieve this transparency is to adopt fully-functional healthcare IT ecosystem.

 To increase the patient engagement and interest in healthcare mobile applications, the solution provided should keep the patient interest in mind while creating the patient’s user flow and interfaces.